olywoolsey/Notes/Networks/IP Addresses.md

 Outward-facing servers, i.e. the public hosts visible to the Wide Area Network (WAN), do have a unique IP address
 - They forward messages from LAN hosts to the WAN, and vice versa, using a Network Address Translation (NAT) table
 - Does this by (ab-)using port numbers
+## How to get one
+**Hard Coded** by a system administrator file
+- UNIX: /etc/rc.config, /etc/hostname (old)
+- Windows: TCP/IP properties in control panel / system properties
 ## Protocols
 Two protocols are currently in use:
 - IPv4: Internet Protocol version 4.